vgardner/drupal-vagrant/README.md

 6. Access your VM via drupal.dev:8080

-7. You can log into the VM via: host$ vagrant up host$ vagrant ssh
+7. You can log into the VM via:

+        host$ vagrant up
+        host$ vagrant ssh

+8. You can copy a sql dump into drupal-vagrant/sql named drupal.sql and Vagrant will automatically import your db on vagrant up.